terotests/jeejee/README.md

-# _e or "jee" - pure JavaScript ui library
+# _e or "jee" - pure JavaScript UI library

 NOTE: This is just early release of this version, bugs may appear.